 Once the negotiation is complete, the purchase order is forwarded to the vendor for approval.
-The vendor’s approval and acknowledgement will activate a legally binding contract between the vendor and the buyer.
+The vendor’s approval and acknowledgment will activate a legally binding contract between the vendor and the buyer.

 Vendors usually send an advance shipment notice to the purchaser once the order is shipped.
 This notice includes shipping date, shipping agency details, tracking number, a copy of PO and invoice, etc.

 After receiving the product/service, the buyer checks the packaging slip and PO information and acknowledges the receipt.
 Then, the purchaser performs a standard quality check and notifies the vendor or rejects products in case of damage or defect in the delivered item.

 In this step, three important purchasing documents—the purchase requisition, purchase order, and vendor invoice—are lined up and evaluated to make sure there are no discrepancies, and to verify the accuracy of information.
 Discrepancies need to be addressed according to the dispute resolutions mentioned in the purchasing contract.

 Once this three-way document match is complete, the invoice is approved and forwarded to payment processing depending on organizational norms.
 Next, the purchase order is formally declared as closed and stored for the purpose of bookkeeping or audits.

 Managing a purchase order through its life cycle might be overwhelming when you do it manually.
 With a made-for-procurement solution like Kissflow’s procurement suite, organizations can protect their complex purchase order ‘ship’ from tomorrow’s compliance storm.

 Manual processing and outdated tools can never give organizations the power they need to control their procurement processes, let alone optimize spend.